Last updated: 20 August 2020

 We have a procedure in place in relation to our use of images through use of photographs and video, including process for consent to use (as applicable), retention and deletion.
 For more information please contact our Data Protection Officer at the address shown above.

-Our staff will have 24 hour access to the surveillance feeds and may access them during out of office hours in the case of an emergency, incident or alarm activation at our sites.
+Designated RSC staff have 24 hour access to the surveillance feeds and may access them during out of office hours in the case of an emergency, incident or alarm activation at our sites.

 Surveillance footage is stored securely for a period of 60 (sixty) days in our UK based servers, after which time the surveillance footage is automatically deleted.